-The US State Dept. "strongly recommends" we "defer all travel" to Eritrea (11/18/13).
-As usual, the Brits keep calm and carry on as long as you stay 25 km away from the borders (1/17/14).
+The US State Dept. strongly recommended deferring all travel to Eritrea (11/18/13).
+As usual, the Brits keep calm and carry on as long as you follow their advice and stay 25 km away from the borders (1/17/14).
 I'm glad I listened to the Brits not the Yanks or I'd have missed a fascinating country way off the beaten path.

 Today Eritrea is one of world's least free countries and is still under the yoke of the dude who lead the "liberation" of the country in 1993.

-The Opera House (left) was a fusion of a Romanesque portico, classical columns, an Art Nouveau ceiling, a Renaissance scallop-shell fountain, and more.
+The Opera House (above) is quite a fusion of a Romanesque portico, classical columns, an Art Nouveau ceiling, a Renaissance scallop-shell fountain, and more.

 After the Italians left, it became a theater (Cinema Asmara) for a while, but today it is a coffee house and place for the literati to gather and drink cappuccinos.